yixiangsin/dicomImageProcessor/README.md

 ### Run the Application

 you will able to run the project after all environment is done setup with visual studio
+- Select DicomImageProcessor.cpp
+- Select drop down from the run button and select current document

 ## Contributing